1801 Hollis Street

 1801 Hollis Street is an office building in downtown Halifax, Nova Scotia, Canada.
-Home to many prominent businesses, it was built in 1985 and is one of the tallest buildings in Halifax, standing at 87 metres, with 22 floors.
-It is located near the waterfront, in a major financial district.
+Completed in 1985, it is one of the tallest buildings in Halifax, at 87 metres, with 22 floors.
+It was built as the corporate headquarters of Central Trust, one of the largest trust companies in Canada in the 1980s, and was originally known as Central Trust Tower.

 History

+Site background

+The site of 1801 Hollis Street was part of a bustling section of the original Halifax townsite (founded in 1749) known as Foreman's Division.
+The site, nearer the harbour shoreline prior to land reclamation, was used for a variety of commercial and residential purposes.
+There is archival evidence that two banks were located there in the 19th century.

+By the 1980s, the site was home to several smaller buildings housing restaurants and offices.

 Development

+Demolition permits for the existing buildings on the site were issued by the City of Halifax on 2 March 1983, the same day the project was announced, and demolition work began the same week.
+The Bluenose Restaurant and the Boy Scouts of Canada had already vacated the site, while Sanford's Second Storey Restaurant, at Hollis and Duke, had not yet been evicted.
+The wood-frame Boy Scouts building was torn down on 5 March 1983, along with an office building at 1806 Upper Water Street (once home to the Black United Front) as well as the former home of the Bluenose Restaurant.

-The building was designed by architecture firm Clifford Lawrie Bolton Ritchie and structural engineering consultant Read Jones Christoffersen, both of Toronto.
-It was developed by Manuduke Limited, a joint venture of Manufacturers Life (Manulife) and Clarence Investment Corporation.
+The new office tower was designed by architecture firm Clifford Lawrie Bolton Ritchie and structural engineering consultant Read Jones Christoffersen, both of Toronto.
+It was developed by Manuduke Limited, a joint venture of Manufacturers Life (Manulife) and Clarence Investment Corporation, and built by Fuller Construction.
 The development was approved by Halifax council in April 1983.
 It was built as the corporate headquarters of the Central Trust company, which was the main tenant.

-Demolition of the existing buildings on the site began in 1983.